capybara-brain346/knowflow/docs/API.md

 ```

-This update reflects the current state of the API based on the route handlers and models provided in the codebase.
-The documentation has been updated to include:
+The key updates made to the API documentation include:

-1. More accurate authentication response models with user ID and timestamps
+1. Updated authentication response models to include user ID and timestamps
-2. The new follow-up chat endpoint
+2. Added the new follow-up chat endpoint with its request/response models
+3. Updated document routes to support multiple file uploads
+4. Added document indexing endpoint details
-3. Updated document routes with current request/response models
+5. Updated session routes with current request/response models
-4. More detailed session route documentation
-5. Removal of outdated admin-specific routes
-6. More comprehensive request/response model documentation
-7. Current validation rules from the models
+6. Added more detailed error response information
+7. Removed outdated endpoints that are no longer in the codebase
+8. Updated all response models to match the current implementation in `response.py`
+9. Added query parameters for pagination in document listing
+10. Updated chat session response models to include memory context and recent node IDs

+Would you like me to make any specific adjustments to this updated documentation?
 ```